 Within the past year, it got a lot harder to balance class work with being out there doing these kinds of projects.
 But I continue persevering.
-I got my first B on an MIT final in biology, of all things.
+I’ve never got a grade as high as a B during MIT.
+But after studying for the whole week, I finally got my first B on an MIT final.

 Within the past year, I was rejected from my dream job and now must rethink what I want to do after graduating.
 But I have some of the best mentors to guide me, like professors from the Media Lab, MIT alumni who have started their own companies, and the staff in the Course 15 department.

 2016 flew by, but when you break it down month by month, it really stretches out the year.
 I took a trip down memory lane and reflected on what I’ve done.
 Suddenly it feels like 2016 was a lifetime.
 Not everything went my way.
 I did have a lot of hardships in both the school of MIT and the school of life.
 But I never stopped moving forward.
 That’s how winning is done (paraphrasing Rocky).

 I’d like to leave you with my new favorite quote and mantra for 2017.